Continuing to Praise God

 That is how I have felt in this last year.
-Our official clinical dx was made…there is not definitive test you can do, no amount of MRIs, LPs, blood work, X-rays, EEGs….nothing can officially say this is what you have…it is a combination of symptoms and what they equal up too.
+Our official clinical diagnosis was made.
+Sadly, there is no definitive test you can do.
+Also, no amount of MRIs, LPs, blood work, X-rays, EEGs.
+Nothing can officially say this is what you have…it is a combination of symptoms and what they equal up too.

-In that time, my frustration overwhelmed me, so I contacted an OMS specialist in LA.
-She answered so many questions and her openness, honesty, forthrightness, and in my face wording helped me so very much.
-I also, physically, took Hunter for a second opinion at yet another children’s hospital.
-Dr. Lightner was a breath of fresh air, though I did not care for what all she said.
-She felt that this was more progressive (she did not see the ocular flutter which, to her ruled out OMS).
-She wanted to run all the tests all over again (which it had been a year and we were going to have to do that with his regular neuro anyway, so we allowed that).
+She stated that Hunter’s condition was more progressive in nature.
+Dr. Lightner did not see the ocular flutter which, to her ruled out OMS.
+She wanted to run all the tests all over again (which it had been a year, and we were going to have to do that with his regular neuro anyway, so we allowed that).